-Temple Beth-El is supported by a Board of Trustees, who together serve as the modern equivalent of our kohanim.
+Temple Beth El is supported by a Board of Trustees, who serve as our modern equivalent of kohanim.

-Elaine joined Temple Beth-El in 2002 and joined the Board of Trustees in 2010.
+Elaine joined Temple Beth El in 2002 and joined the Board of Trustees in 2010.
 Originally from Brooklyn Heights, Elaine moved to the Bronx in 1991 and to City Island in 2001.
-After teaching elementary school for almost 35 years, Elaine retired in 2000 and now tutors at a regional tutoring center.
-A passionate ballroom dancer, Elaine competed nationally for eight years and taught dancing classes.
-She also enjoys spending time with her grandson, theater, and music.
+After teaching elementary school for almost 35 years, Elaine retired in 2000 and for many years tutored at a regional tutoring center.
+A passionate ballroom dancer, she competed nationally for eight years and taught dancing classes, including at TBE.
+Elaine also enjoys theater, music and spending time with her grandson, who is her pride and joy.

-Barbara and her husband Carl have been members of TBE for ten years.
-They have been moved by the open hearted, open minded spiritual community that TBE is.
-Having always wanted to be a helping professional, Barbara completed an MSW and two post-masters clinical certificates.
+Barbara has been members of TBE for over a dozen years.
+She and her husband, Carl z”l, were moved by TBE’s open hearted, open minded spiritual community.
+Having always wanted to be a helping professional, Barbara earned her M.S.W. from Hunter College and two post-masters clinical certificates.
 She has been in the private practice of psychotherapy for adults and couples in Manhattan for over 25 years.
 Barbara has passions for music, gardening and visiting with family and friends.
 She has studied the piano for over 20 years and wishes to expand her repertoire into Jewish music of all types.
 Involvement with TBE has brought new frontiers to Barbara’s life.
-Her spiritual quest has found a home with our community which encourages all to accept the truth of what they feel and know.
+Her spiritual quest found a home in TBE that encourages all to accept the truth of what they feel and know.
 Barbara feels that it is an honor and a privilege to serve on the Board of TBE.
-She looks forward to building a meaningful future for TBE together with the other members of the Board.
+She looks forward to building a meaningful future for TBE together with the other Board members.